-The European Commission has issued a press release on 2 April 2019 announcing its conclusion that the UK Finance Company Partial Exemption Rules are partly justified.
+The European Commission issued a press release on April 2, 2019 announcing its conclusion that the United Kingdom ('UK') Finance Company Partial Exemption Rules are partly justified.
+The UK government has made an annulment application to the General Court against this decision.
 The UK government is now required to initiate recovery of the alleged State Aid irrespective of any appeal against the decision.
-The UK government has made an annulment application to the General Court against this decision.
-The Group is currently reviewing the detailed decision published on 25 April 2019 and continue to believe there is significant uncertainty at this stage to quantify any potential future liability that may arise, so no provision has been made at this time.
-HMRC have sent an information request (dated 12 July) and the Group is in the process of gathering the information requested to compile a response.
+The Group has reviewed the detailed decision published on April 25, 2019 and continue to believe there is significant uncertainty at this stage to quantify any potential future liability that may arise, so no provision has been made at this time.
+The Group has responded to HMRC's information request (dated July 12, 2019)

-&lt;sup>2Restructuring costs in the quarter and HY relate to the cost saving initiative announced in the HY 2018 results to offset the financial impact of recent adverse U.S. market developments.
+&lt;sup>2Restructuring costs in the YTD 2019 relate to the cost saving initiative announced in the HY 2018 results to offset the financial impact of recent adverse U.S. market developments.
 These consist primarily of supply chain restructuring, redundancy and related costs.